 The goal in the long run is to integrate the suggestion scheme into the existing processes of the organization.
 It is important to maintain high activity levels with active communication and regular campaigns.
 As important is to track the suggestion box process flow lead times and react to slow processing.
 The best way to keep employees excited is to implement the best suggestions fast and communicate the results regularly.

 Examples of ways to integrate with existing processes are

 - Organize a suggestion campaign when the organization is expanding to a new field of business

-- Integrate the rewarding of suggestion scheme with general reward and recognition policy
+- Integrate the rewarding of suggestion scheme with a general reward and recognition policy

-- Include introduction of the suggestion scheme into the new employees’ introduction program
+- Include an introduction of the suggestion scheme into the new employees’ introduction program

 - Link suggestion scheme to strategy and objectives of the organization

-Launching suggestion box is not hard but it should be done systematically.
-For the first couple of years it is most important to follow both the participation of employees and the lead times of the process.
+Launching a suggestion box is not hard but it should be done systematically.
+For the first couple of years, it is most important to follow both the participation of employees and the lead times of the process.
 Corrective actions should be done if needed.
-In the long run the objective is to integrate the process to the day-to-day processes of the organization.
-When this is achieved the need for suggestion scheme specific staff activation and communication decreases.
+In the long run, the objective is to integrate the process into the day-to-day processes of the organization.
+When this is achieved the need for suggestion scheme-specific staff activation and communication decreases.